 Golden Giant Quail

 This is a large golden coloured quail similar to the Italian but much larger.
-They are a steady bird which makes a good pet but they are predominantly bred to be a table bird with the males weighing 10-12 oz and the females weighing between 12 –14oz.
+They are a steady bird which makes a good bird for handling , they are predominantly bred to be a table bird with the males weighing 10-12 oz and the females weighing between 12 –14oz.
 They also lay a good amount of eggs up to 240 per year.
 The males and females are the same as the Italian for identification.

 How To Keep Quail